Manmadedrummer/Morza-Island-Araxia-Server/README.md

 Special thanks to NotCoffee418 and RStijin for the custom maps.
 - [NotCoffee418's Custom Maps](https://github.com/NotCoffee418/Custom-Maps): Custom Zones for World of Warcraft 3.3.5a by RStijn

+Special thanks to the others that helped me get this off the ground and helping along the way.
+- Volek, Houston, Ragestriker, Xonxy, and Veggie.

 ### Teleport Commands
 <small>Map ID for custom zones: 5000</small>